 Here’s what you need to know about properly storing, refrigerating, and freezing breast milk, and when it needs to be tossed.

-Some manufacturers make special plastic bags for breast milk collection and storage, but you should avoid using household plastic bags or disposable bottle liners because of the risk of contamination.
+Some manufacturers make special plastic bags for breast milk collection and storage.
+You should avoid using household plastic bags or disposable bottle liners because of the risk of contamination.

-Your method of storage will dictate how long expressed breast milk will safely keep.
+Your storage method will determine how long expressed breast milk will safely keep.
 Proper storage is critical so you can preserve both the nutritional content and the anti-infection properties.

 The ideal scenario is to refrigerate or otherwise chill breast milk immediately after it’s expressed.

-- Freshly expressed breast milk can sit at room temperature between 66° and 78°F (25.5°C) for four to six hours.
+- Freshly expressed breast milk can sit at room temperature 77°F (25°C) for up to four hours.
 Ideally, the milk should be in a covered container.
+Fresh milk can last up to four days in the refrigerator at 40°F (4°C).
+It can last 6 to 12 months in the freezer at 0°F (-18°C).

 These guidelines are intended for healthy, full-term babies.
 You should speak to your doctor if you’re pumping milk and your baby has health complications, is hospitalized, or was born prematurely.

 If breast milk is left out after being used for a feeding, you may wonder whether it can be used for a subsequent feeding.
-Milk storage guidelines recommend discarding leftover breast milk after a feeding because of the potential for bacterial contamination from your baby’s mouth.
+Milk storage guidelines recommend discarding leftover breast milk after two hours because of the potential for bacterial contamination from your baby’s mouth.

-And remember, milk that has been left unrefrigerated for longer than six hours should be thrown away, regardless of whether it’s been used in a feeding or not.
+And remember, freshly pumped milk that has been left unrefrigerated for longer than four hours should be thrown away, regardless of whether it’s been used in a feeding or not.
+Previously frozen milk should be used within 24 hours once thawed and refrigerated.
+If left on the counter, throw out after 2 hours.

 Follow these best practices for storing expressed milk: